dndubins/AccentBeadRandomizer/README.md

 My latest hobby is making jewellery, and specifically, beading.
 But how do you place accent beads along a string to make it look as if they were scattered randomly and haphazardly?
 You can just arbitrarily add them as you go along, but if you are me - this is a very difficult task.
 I like a plan, ahead of time.<p>

-## By Number
+## By Chance
-The "By Number" Microsoft Excel spreadsheet helps to solve this problem.
+The "By Chance" Microsoft Excel spreadsheet helps to solve this problem.
 Specifying a bit of dead space at each end, the Visual Basic macro places a desired number of accent beads randomly along the planned length of a bracelet, anklet, or necklace.
 A to-scale map is generated with a ruler below.
 For example, here is the output for a 7" bracelet with 1" dead space at each end, and a minimum distance between beads of 0.2":<p>

   <b>Number of Accent Beads:</b>	6	beads<br>
   <b>Length of Bracelet:</b>	7	inches<br>